BuildOnViction/gitbook/general/staking/README.md

 ---
 description: >-
-  TomoChain Labs has on-chain Staking services that allow people to secure the chain and earn TOMO as rewards.
-Follow these instructions to stake and earn rewards on TomoChain network.
+  Viction Labs has on-chain Staking services that allow people to secure the chain and earn VIC as rewards.
+Follow these instructions to stake and earn rewards on Viction network.
 ---

 # Staking